ga4gh/vrs/docs/source/schema.rst

 Machine Readable Specifications
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-The machine readable VR Specification is written using `JSON Schema
+The machine readable VRS Specification is written using `JSON Schema
 <https://json-schema.org/>`_.

 The schema itself is written in YAML (|vr_yaml|) and converted to JSON